International Weightlifting Federation: Corruption, governance and doping scandals

 In 2020 an investigative television program, broadcast on the German TV network ARD, exposed doping and corruption scandals within the sport.
 A subsequent investigation into the IWF found that doping – a historic problem within the sport – was exacerbated by systematic governance failures, corruption, and doping cover-ups at the highest level of IWF; with Tamás Aján, president of IWF from 2000 to 2020, being found guilty by the Court of Arbitration for Sport of charges relating to tampering, fraudulent conduct and complicity in covering-up years of doping cases.

 Citing endemic corruption in IWF, and widespread doping issues, the International Olympic Committee has threatened to drop weightlifting entirely from the Olympics unless substantial reforms are made to the sport.

 Consequently, as of 2021, weightlifting isn't in the lineup of the 2028 Olympics.
 There is, nevertheless, a pathway for weightlifting's potential inclusion, if all issues are satisfactorily addressed by the new leadership of IWF before a key meeting of the International Olympic Committee in 2023.
 The IOC requires the IWF to demonstrate its transition "towards compliance and an effective change of culture", successfully address doping within the sport and "ensure the integrity, robustness, and full independence of its anti-doping programme."

 In 2020, in response to the scandal, IWF, being temporarily run by interim acting president Ursula Papandrea, initiated the relocation of its headquarters from Aján's home city of Budapest to Lausanne, Switzerland, where the headquarters of the IOC is also located.
 In June 2022, a new IWF executive board was elected by IWF's member federations, with the new president Mohammed Hasan Jalood saying he is "dedicated" to "positive change".

-Weightlifting is scheduled as part of the 2024 Olympics program in Paris, although with reduced numbers of athletes, weight classes, and events.
+Weightlifting was scheduled as part of the 2024 Olympics program in Paris, although with reduced numbers of athletes, weight classes, and events.

 Response to Russian invasion of Ukraine

 In response to the 2022 Russian invasion of Ukraine, the IWF suspended athletes, coaches, and support personnel from Russia and Belarus on March 3, 2022, and forbade Russia from hosting any IWF competitions.

 In January 2023, the IWF stated: "The IWF stands in solidarity with Ukraine and reaffirms its support for the IOC’s sanctions against the Russian and Belarusian State and Government.
 The IWF believes strongly in the unifying mission of sport and the Olympic Movement and welcomes the exploration of a pathway for Russian and Belarusian athletes to compete under strict conditions.
 The IWF will uphold the current protective measures in place while this pathway is considered."

+On 23 January 2026, the IWF has lifted restrictions on Russian juniors participating in international tournaments.

+On 26 June 2026, all restrictions on Russian athletes were lifted, with Russia fully reinstated.